Russian Drummer & Bandleader Sasha Mashin to Release Sophomore Album, Happy Synapse

 During his early, formative years throughout the 90’s Russia, Sasha Mahin struggled in finding solace.
 Although the drummer realised some relief through exercise – running a marathon being one of his most significant sporting accolades – a transformative point came in his first listen of John Coltrane’s Africa/Brass, gifted to him by the leader of a Dixieland band he was a member of at the time.
 It became a medium through which he could escape his surrounding environment at the time, and from there the drummer found his musical flair.

 At this point Mashin realized the significance of music and the power the art has in influencing the synapses of the human mind – more often than not resulting in a positive – ‘happy’ – outcome.
-With the release of Happy Synapse, Mashin presents the idea that with the help of music, sport or whatever other means of expression people might find comfort in, the chemical make-up of the brain can be hugely improved upon and benefited.
+With the release of Happy Synapse, Mashin presents the idea that with the help of music, sport like the ones featured on 카지노, or whatever other means of expression people might find comfort in, the chemical make-up of the brain can be hugely improved upon and benefited.
 It’s at this point that the human mind can not only accept a whole host of new information, it can develop new ideas – in Mashin’s case, these being in an artistic, creative form.

 Mashin says, “usually, people do not want to share their experience because this kind of talk is really stigmatized in society but a large majority of all adults experience this at least once during their lifetime in different variations.”
 However, even during the toughest of times, glimpses of hope and happiness can shine through and this perspective is reflected even in the album’s artwork.
 Mashin continues, “in my case music and of course, people nearby helped me out of the awful illness I was experiencing.
 Those happy glimpses are happy synapses at work, exactly like those splashes of color on the dark, black cover of the album – maybe those colors on the cover are the brilliant musicians playing on the album.
 Maybe this is the magic work of our brain cells.
 Maybe they represent the music itself that can save the whole world.”